JPSieg/R2easyR/README.md

 >r2easyR.stem_editor("demo.sto")
 ```

 ### Running R2R on the inputs you just generated will result in a secondary structure with no psuedoknot specified.
-You can add the psuedoknot with the psuedoknot drawer, which edits the R2R.sto file directly.
+You can add the psuedoknot label with the psuedoknot drawer, which edits the R2R.sto file directly.
 The stem editor will print the lines it edited in the console.

 ```{r}
 >r2easyR.pknot_drawer(pknot = pknot,  R2R.sto = "demo.sto")